-- All new posts will appear at the new site, only.
+- All new posts will appear at likelyso.com/blog.

 - Some pages, calculators, and historical posts may be permanently deleted.
-Please add a comment here about anything you believe should be preserved!
+Please add a comment here about anything you want to have preserved at the new site.

-- During this transition, the new site may have links that redirect you here, to a relevant page on this site.
+- During the transition, the new site may have links that redirect you here, to a relevant page or calculator.

 This post shows how some of the sample portfolios from earlier posts would be updated for September 2019, based on end-of-month data as of August 31, 2019.